Constant-Depth Clifford-Hierarchy Gates via Non-Abelian Surface Codes: Introduction

 {\bf Implementation with Qubits.} For any $N\geq1$ these realize non-Clifford gates.
 While for generic $N$ these are beyond the Clifford hierarchy, for the special values \be 8N= 2^n \ee they are in the $n$-th level of the Clifford hierarchy (and therefore non-Clifford for $n\geq 3$).
 For instance \be\ba n=3 &\Rightarrow P(2\pi/2^3)=\diag(1,e^{i\pi/4})=T\,,\\ n=4 &\Rightarrow P(2\pi/2^4)=\diag(1,e^{i\pi/8})=T^{1/2}\,,\quad\text{etc.} \ea\ee The values (\ref{Nnmadness}) are also special as they allow implementation in terms of $n$ physical {\it qubits} on each {edge of the lattice}.\footnote{The total number of physical qubits is given by $n\times N_{\text{edges}}$, where $N_{\text{edges}}$ denotes the total number of lattice edges.}

 If $N$ has prime factors other than 2, the gates are beyond the Clifford hierarchy, and implementation requires qudits.

-{\bf Conceptual Advance.} Firstly, non-Abelian surface-codes with gapped boundaries enlarge the landscape of locality-preserving logicals available in 2D, permitting diagonal gates at \textbf{any} Clifford{-hierarchy} level without resorting to non-local operations or higher-dimensional layouts.
+{\bf Conceptual Advance.} Firstly, non-Abelian surface-codes with gapped boundaries enlarge the landscape of topologically protected logicals available in 2D, permitting diagonal gates at \textbf{any} Clifford-hierarchy level without resorting to non-local operations or higher-dimensional layouts.

 Secondly, group-SPT stacking automorphisms provide a simple route to such gates: they are implemented by constant-depth circuits of local unitaries arranged along a single spatial slice, suggesting extensions to controlled-phase gates (e.g., CS) by coupling patches and to qudit operations via other finite groups.